richardhenyash/perkulater/README.md

 ## User Objectives ##
 * Purchase high quality, great tasting coffee beans or ground coffee for home delivery.
 * Subscribe for a regular delivery of high quality, great tasting coffee beans or ground coffee.
-* Purchase a gift card
+* Purchase a gift card.
-* Customise my subscription service so that I can try different coffees based on my preferences.
 * See other user's positive reviews and feedback to inspire confidence in making a purchase.
 * Review and recommend products.
 * Contact the business about an order.
 * Contact the business with a general enquiry.
+* Customise my subscription service so that I can try different coffees based on my preferences.
-* Purchase high quality cold brew coffee in a can.
+* Purchase high quality cold brew coffee in a can (this product line will be added in a future development phase).
-* Purchase high quality coffee making equipment.
+* Purchase high quality coffee making equipment (this product line will be added in a future development phase).
-* Purchase high quality, great tasting coffee pods
+* Purchase high quality, great tasting coffee pods (this product line will be added in a future development phase).
-* Purchase branded merchadise.
+* Purchase branded merchadise (this product line will be added in a future development phase).

 ## UX ##